Brand Survey: 10 Questions To Ask Your Customers

 Why do people purchase certain products over others?
 To answer this question, you need to determine the decision factors.
 Once you know those factors, you can build your story around those reasons.
 Asking customers why they decided to buy can help you craft a powerful story for your target audience.

-I’m often amazed by how little time businesses invest into learning about their customers.
+I’m often amazed by how little time businesses spend learning about their customers.
 I’ve had two significant companies come up to me in the last few years and say, “We’re thinking of opening our store in New York City, but we don’t know if our customers are there.
 Can you help us figure it out?”

 As a consumer, I can tell you I’d be interested in knowing why some products or services are popular in specific cities.
-I would hope that a business would take the time to learn what makes their customers tick and use that knowledge to tailor products and services to those individuals.
+I would hope a business would take the time to learn what makes their customers tick and use that knowledge to tailor products and services to those individuals.

 7 – Would you recommend us to your friends and family?